root-project/web/manual/python/index.md

  x = ROOT.f(3)  # x = 9
 ```

+<a name="JITLoadLib"></a>
-### Loading a library
+### 3. Loading a library, but JITting the headers

-It is also possible to dynamically load C++ libraries with PyROOT and call into them.
-This time let's suppose our code is split between a header `my_header.h`:
+It is also possible to dynamically load C++ libraries with PyROOT, and call functions from the library.
+The advantage of this method is that
+all the code in the library needs to be compiled only once, possibly with optimisations (`-O2`, `-O3`), and it can be used again and again from Python without further JITting.
+It is, however, necessary to JIT the headers to make the code usable in Python.

+With the following header `my_header.h`:

 ```cpp
 int f(int i);